agisa/smov/README.md

-this the smov-project, which is to get data from smov
+this is the smov-project, which is to get data from smov